jlarosee/m35-knowledge-base/daily-todo.md

 - curated tag list to start
 - hide non-blendable suppliers in drawers?
 - drawer in kick-off
+  - we want this to feel safer to use
   - big modal for kick-off, not resuem
     - show partner config there
-  - instead of modal?
-  -
+  - search + filters (tags / type / etc)

 IDEAS
 - we could use pori to match the project description to curated tags and then use those tags to denote partners who are well-fitting